Amplifying Black Voices, Part #2

 In 1999, Coro Allegro and The Heritage Chorale of New Haven became the first African-American and LGBTQ+ choruses to collaborate on William Grant Still’s double chorus drama, a partnership we reprised 20 years later to mark the Heritage Chorale's 20th anniversary.

-In addition to archival recordings of the collaboration and Still’s Summerland by Pinkham Award winner and former Coro Allegro accompanist Darryl Hollister, the two choruses join together for two new virtual performances of Still’s The Blind Man and M. Roger Holland’s Lord, Make Me an Instrument of Thy Peace.
+Also on the program: Still’s Summerland, performed by Pinkham Award winner and former Coro Allegro accompanist Darryl Hollister, plus the two choruses collaborate in two new virtual choir performances of Still’s The Blind Man and M. Roger Holland’s gospel setting of Lord, Make Me an Instrument of Thy Peace.

 Judith Anne Still, archivist and advocate for her father's music,